 - Reliance: The direct report’s ability to rely on her manager to take action on her behalf.

-The analyses, which include perspectives from both diverse women and white male managers, show that:
+The analyses, which include perspectives from both women of color and White male managers, show that:

-- Diverse women’s disclosure with their white male managers is lower than white women’s.
+- Women of color’s disclosure with their White male managers is lower than White women’s.

-- Disclosure predicted engagement with the organization for diverse women, but not for white women.
+- Disclosure predicted engagement with the organization for women of color, but not for White women.

-- Reliance for diverse women and white women is similar.
-However, diverse women’s perception of their ability to rely on their managers made no difference to their satisfaction regarding career advancement opportunities while for white women it did.
+- Reliance for women of color and White women is similar.
+However, women of color’s perception of their ability to rely on their managers made no difference to their satisfaction regarding career advancement opportunities while for White women it did.

-- White male managers may overestimate the level of trust in relationships with diverse women direct reports.
+- White male managers may overestimate the level of trust in relationships with women of color direct reports.

-- Organization-wide efforts are needed to overcome barriers to building trust in relationships between white male managers and diverse women direct reports.
+- Organization-wide efforts are needed to overcome barriers to building trust in relationships between White male managers and women of color direct reports.

-Be sure to check out the Member Only Tool as well.
+Be sure to check out the Supporter-Only Tool as well.

 Mentor Circle Sponsors: NYSE Euronext, Seagate Technology LLC